Ridwandarwis/Machine-Learning-Customer-Churn-Prediction/README.md

 ## Model Training

-Our machine learning model was trained using a dataset containing [describe your dataset].
+Our machine learning model was trained using a dataset containing.
 The training process involved the following steps:

 - **Data Preprocessing:** We performed data cleaning, handled missing values, and encoded categorical features as part of data preparation.